BiGCAT-UM/BiGCaT-Teaching/index.md

 Pathway Drawing
 -----------------------
+Check out the [PathVisio YouTube Channel](https://www.youtube.com/channel/UCTkyLj_4u6V4M5lUmyuOGDw) for videos to help you use the software.
 * The pathway drawing tool PathVisio can be downloaded [here](https://pathvisio.github.io/pages/download)
 * An introduction for pathway drawing in PathVisio can be found at the [Wikipathways Academy](https://wikipathways.github.io/academy/)
 * Pathway Drawing Tutorials are available